cbourke/ComputerScienceII/notes/1251-Spring2025/CSCE156/02-oop.md

   * You cannot instantiate (create) an abstract class even if it has a constructor!
 * An `interface` takes this to another level
   * An interface is a pure abstraction: it only defines abstract methods, no state, no behavior
-  * You can `implements` multiple interfaces: it provides more flexiblity
+  * You can `implements` multiple interfaces: it provides more flexibility
   * It means that you can define a collection of abstract methods and then a class can `implements` that interface

 ### Pitfalls